Variables is a very important programming concept.

 Variables

 Variables are just labeled pieces of data (for example numbers or strings).
+Variables can be changed during the program execution.

+Variables are just labeled pieces of data (for example numbers or strings).
+Variables can be changed during the program execution.
 We can imagine that variables are boxes with different names and some content inside.
+Each box has a different and unique name.

 What can be stored